yeslogic/prince-docs/docs/css-props.md

     </p><p>
-    The <code>\*-greedy</code> keywords decide on line breaks solely based on the current line and on the length of the next word, never going back to change a decision on a line in the light of line-breaknig issues encountered later.
+    The <code>\*-greedy</code> keywords decide on line breaks solely based on the current line and on the length of the next word, never going back to change a decision on a line in the light of line-breaking issues encountered later.
     </p><p>
     The <code>\*-lookahead</code> keywords, on the other hand, enable paragraph-at-a-time line-breaking not just based on what seems best for the current line, but also